 Some organisations operate bonus schemes, while others may offer other incentives such as private health insurance or a company car.
 You may also be provided with a laptop and/or mobile phone.

 Income figures are intended as a guide only.

-Self-employment and freelance work are possible, although this is more common for experienced PR professionals.
+Working in a self-employed or freelance capacity is possible, although this is more common for experienced PR professionals.
 Career breaks and part-time work are possible as well.

 What to expect

-- PR officers are generally office based but may be required to attend networking and media events as well as meetings with clients, suppliers and partner organisations.
+- The job is generally office-based, but you may have to travel frequently to attend networking and media events and exhibitions, as well as meetings with clients.
+International travel may also be necessary.

 - The PR industry has a wide geographical spread throughout the main commercial centres in the UK, with openings often occurring in all regions.
 However, there is a heavy concentration in and around London.